 Montreal, QC H3A 1X1

-Jonathan Kimmelman is Associate Professor in the Biomedical Ethics Unit / Social Studies of Medicine.
+Jonathan Kimmelman is a James McGill Professor in the Biomedical Ethics Unit / Social Studies of Medicine.
 He has cross appointments in Experimental Medicine, Epidemiology, Biostatistics and Occupational Health, and Human Genetics.
 Kimmelman holds a PhD in Molecular Biophysics and Biochemistry from Yale University, and joined McGill in 2005.
 His research revolves around the ethical, social and policy dimensions of translational research.
 He received the Institute of Genetics Maud Menten New Investigator Prize, a CIHR New Investigator Award (2008) and a Friedrich Bessel- Humboldt Award (2014).
 Kimmelman chaired the ethics committee of the American Society of Gene and Cell Therapy, 2008-2010, and chairs the ethics committee of the International Society of Stem Cell Research.
 He also served on the CIHR Stem Cell Oversight Committee, is a current member of the Gene and Cell Therapy DSMB of U.S. National Heart, Lung, and Blood Institute, and has been a member of two U.S. Institute of Medicine committee reports.
 His book, Gene Transfer and the Ethics of First-in-Human Trials: Lost in Translation, was published by Cambridge University Press.
+In 2018, he was named as a Hastings Center Fellow.

 Kimmelman's research centers on the ethical, social, and policy challenges in testing novel medical technologies in human beings ("translational clinical research").
 Current projects are investigating risk, prediction, validity and knowledge value across the trajectory of drug development.
 Another set of projects is pursuing alternative frameworks and understandings concerning the role and content of clinical research ethics.
 Kimmelman directs the Group for Studies of Translation, Ehtics, and Medicine (Stream).
 Click here to learn more about specific research projects.

 Our research group welcomes inquiries from talented students interested in graduate study and research personnel.

 Kimmelman teaches a master's level course on the ethics of human experimentation PHIL 543B: Medical Ethics: The Ethics of Human Experimentation [.pdf]; he also supervises Master's, Doctoral, and Postdoctoral students, and teaches in the Medical School.
 Kimmelman has also taught at the National Institute of Neurological Disorders and Stroke-funded Clinical Trials Methods Course in Neurology.